 How is a ParQ different from another safety form or waiver?

 While you have the option to customise any form or safety waiver and add any other questions you would like to be answered, these are the seven questions created and standardised by the British Columbia Ministry of Health and the Multidisciplinary Board on Exercise and has been adopted by national fitness organisations worldwide.

 What if a customer is uncomfortable discussing their health and fitness history with me?

 Discussing past or current health issues or concerns can be an uncomfortable topic and your customer may feel uneasy disclosing this information before developing a relationship with you as their personal trainer.
 Do your best to encourage your customers and ensure them that by giving you this very important information you can provide them with both a better and safer experience, avoiding any physical hazard under your training and care.

 Without this information, you are at risk of giving them advice they should not follow and thus could result in an injury or sudden risk.
-Remind your customers on your website or in any materials you send to them prior to sign up that all the information you collect is completely confidential and that they do not have to worry about your sharing this information with any other person beyond yourself or your coaching staff.
+Remind your customers on your website or in any materials you send to them prior to signing up that all the information you collect is completely confidential and that they do not have to worry about your sharing this information with any other person beyond yourself or your coaching staff.

-To begin automatically sending your customers a compulsory ParQ form before signing up for a new class or purchasing a new membership, sign into your dashboard or sign up for TeamUp's free 30-day trial of our personal training software.
+To begin automatically sending your customers a compulsory ParQ form before signing up for a new class or purchasing a new membership, sign in to your dashboard or sign up for TeamUp's free 30-day trial of our personal training software.